 Purpose: To provide a method for students to hone their public speaking skills and raise their confidence in group settings.
 Presenting can also educate the public about what HFTH is and ways to get involved.

-• An easy-to-follow PowerPoint presentation will be provided by TWF containing talking points, visuals, and statistics.
+Note: An easy-to-follow PowerPoint presentation will be provided that contains talking points, visuals, and statistics.

 POINTS — 25 team points per meeting

-- Meeting minutes (notes) MUST be recorded to receive points.
+Meeting minutes (notes) MUST be recorded and submitted to receive points.
 Minutes should include:

 - Number of students present